Come Around Again

-"Come Around Again" is a song recorded by Dutch DJ Armin van Buuren and British DJ duo Billen Ted, featuring vocals by British singer-songwriter JC Stewart.
-A club mix and a remix from Starpicker were also released respectively on 10 June 2022 and 22 December 2023.
+"Come Around Again" is a song by Dutch DJ Armin van Buuren and British DJ duo Billen Ted, featuring British singer-songwriter JC Stewart, released on 8 April 2022 as the third single from the former's eighth studio album, Feel Again (2023).
+A club mix and a remix from Starpicker were also released on 10 June 2022 and 22 December 2023, respectively.

 Background and release

-The song was premiered at Ultra Music Festival Miami 2022, accompanied by its respective club mix.
-Armin van Buuren declared about the song: "What I like so much about 'Come Around Again' is that it has a little bit of everything.
+The song was premiered at the Miami leg of Ultra Music Festival in 2022, accompanied by its respective club mix.
+Armin van Buuren declared about the song: "What I like so much about "Come Around Again" is that it has a little bit of everything.
 It has the drive it needs to energize dance floors and also has the lyrical depth and poppy hook to make due on radio and in playlists.
 I'm super happy with this collab and loved working with Billen Ted and JC Stewart.
 They really inspired me in the studio!"

-Billen Ted said: "We loved working on 'Come Around Again' with Armin and JC.
+Billen Ted said: "We loved working on "Come Around Again" with Armin and JC.
 We premiered it at Ultra and it went off, so we're looking forward to having it out in the world."

-JC Stewart added: "From writing it in a beautiful house in Cornwall to debuting it on the Ultra Miami main stage, working with Armin and Billen Ted on 'Come Around Again' has already been a dream come true.
+JC Stewart added: "From writing it in a beautiful house in Cornwall to debuting it on the Ultra Miami main stage, working with Armin and Billen Ted on "Come Around Again" has already been a dream come true.
 I can't wait to see people dancing to it all summer!"

 Music video

-A music video to accompany the release of "Come Around Again" was directed by Charly Friedrichs and Oscar Verpoort, also shot in Miami and first released onto YouTube on 9 April 2022 at a total length of three minutes.
+An accompanying music video shot in Miami, directed by Charly Friedrichs and Oscar Verpoort, was released on YouTube on 9 April 2022.